NabajeetBarman/Multiscreen-Dataset/README.md

 We are making BC-KU Multi-Screen Dataset available to the research community free of charge.
 If you use this database in your research, we kindly ask that you to cite our papers listed below:

-Nabajeet Barman, Yuriy Reznik and Maria G Martini.
+`Nabajeet Barman, Yuriy Reznik and Maria G Martini.
 2023.
-A Subjective Dataset for Multi-Screen Video Streaming Applications}.
+A Subjective Dataset for Multi-Screen Video Streaming Applications.
 In Proceedings of the 15th International Conference on Quality of Multimedia Experience (QoMEX'23).
-IEEE, submitted.
+IEEE, submitted.`

 ## Authors